jjuanino/clame/doc/building_patches.rst

     groupadd foogroup

 If this scripts returns a non zero code, clame will abort the install stage.
-Otherwise, it will desploy the schema files and directories.
+Otherwise, it will desploy the schema files and directories pointed out by ``schema``.

 Postinstall
 ^^^^^^^^^^^
-After clame deploys the schema files and directories sucessfully, it will run ``postinstall`` code, where you perform specific actions relative to the installed code.
+After clame deploys the schema files and directories sucessfully, it runs ``postinstall`` code, where you perform specific actions relative to the installed code.